-Lawyers with Disabilities Division (LDD) is committed to promoting equality of opportunity for people with disabilities - whether they are solicitors, would-be solicitors, or clients.
+Lawyers with Disabilities Division is committed to promoting equality of opportunity for people with disabilities - whether they are solicitors, would-be solicitors, or clients.
+Join us today.

 Pro bono publico.
 This humble Latin phrase has developed into a sector of its own right, but what does it mean, and why should you get involved?